bramdehart/java-calendar/README.md

-#Java Calendar made with the Swing GUI toolkit
+# Java Calendar made with the Swing GUI toolkit

-Note: For an out-of-the box functionality, appointments could better be stored in for example a JSON-file.
-This is a school project, for which the use of a database was required.

 ## Installation
-A SQL-import is required before using the application.
+An SQL-import is required before using the application.
 See attached SQL-file.

 ## Navigation
 Navigation between different monthpanels can be done in two ways: